 There are four main aspects to landlords insurance:

-If you are renting out a furnished property you will want to protect your contents against damage or loss.
-If the property was subject to fire or flood all contents may need to be replaced and without the correct cover this can be very expensive.
+If you are renting out a furnished property you may want to protect your contents against damage or loss.
+If the property was subject to fire or flood all contents may need to be replaced and without the correct cover this could be very expensive.

 Loss of rent cover

 If just one of the problems listed above should arise this could cause the tenant to withhold rent.
 This knock on effect can be very costly to the landlord.

 It’s worth speaking to us about loss of rent cover as some insurers offer it as standard whereas others may include it as an additional cost.

 If your tenant should injure themselves in the property, you could be liable.
 An example of this could be if a banister rail gave way and the tenant fell down the stairs, they could potentially make a claim against you for compensation for their injuries as a result of the accident.